chr0nikler/chr0nikler.github.io/training.md

 - Golfer's Elbow (Medial Epicondylitis)
 - ACL Reconstruction Surgery with Partial Menisectomy

-In spite of many of these injuries, I've continue to play volleyball at a competitive level, including a two-day indoor tournament as a middle blocker.
+In spite of many of these injuries, I have enjoyed playing sport at at a competitive level, including a two-day indoor BB volleyball tournament tournament as a middle blocker.
 I've done my best to enjoy sport even in times of less than stellar health.

 Regardless of where you are in your fitness journey, I hope I can help you succeed.